 - The plaintiff's injuries resulted in damages.1

-When suing a talcum powder manufacturer, the plaintiffs can allege that the manufacturer was negligent by not testing for cancer risks and not warning customers about the cancer risk.
+Plaintiffs can allege that the talc manufacturer was negligent by 1) not testing for cancer risks, and/or 2) not warning customers about the cancer risk.

 1.1.
 Talc injuries